LocatedInSpace/distributed-systems-handin-2/README.md

     // percentage for packet to be dropped, ignored var drop_packet int = 0

-    // percentage for packet to have a bit flipped var flip_bit int = 0
+    // percentage for packet to have a byte zeroed var zero_bit int = 0
     ```

 >It is worth noting, that the effects of jitter wont be seen, unless the `window`-parameter in `packet.Send()` is less than the size of the data to be sent.